 Short-term traders may angle to acquire IPO shares and hope for a short-term pop.

-Where can I find the Flexport S-1 Filing?
+Where is the Flexport S-1 Filing?

 The Flexport S-1 filing is not yet available.
 Once it is public, we’ll post it here.